Stereotype: Explanation purposes

 As mentioned previously, stereotypes can be used to explain social events.
 Henri Tajfel described his observations of how some people found that the antisemitic fabricated contents of The Protocols of the Elders of Zion only made sense if Jews have certain characteristics.
-Therefore, according to Tajfel, Jews were stereotyped as being evil and yearning for world domination to match the antisemitic "facts" as presented in The Protocols of the Elders of Zion.
+Therefore, according to Tajfel, Jews were stereotyped as being evil and yearning for world domination to match the antisemitic "facts" as presented in the Protocols.

 Justification purposes

 People create stereotypes of an outgroup to justify the actions that their in-group has committed (or plans to commit) towards that outgroup.
 For example, according to Tajfel, Europeans stereotyped African, Indian, and Chinese people as being incapable of achieving financial advances without European help.
 This stereotype was used to justify European colonialism in Africa, India, and China.

 Intergroup differentiation

 An assumption is that people want their ingroup to have a positive image relative to outgroups, and so people want to differentiate their ingroup from relevant outgroups in a desirable way.
 If an outgroup does not affect the ingroup's image, then from an image preservation point of view, there is no point for the ingroup to be positively distinct from that outgroup.

 People can actively create certain images for relevant outgroups by stereotyping.
 People do so when they see that their ingroup is no longer as clearly and/or as positively differentiated from relevant outgroups, and they want to restore the intergroup differentiation to a state that favours the ingroup.